Alton Estate, Wandsworth

 The Scandinavian-inspired Alton East was completed in 1955 and it was followed four years later by the much larger Alton West, which was influenced by the high-rise creations of the French architect Le Corbusier.
 Both stages include a mix of tower blocks, maisonettes and terraced houses, permitting a combination of high population density with extensive open spaces.
 The slabs on stilts of Downshire Field were the estate’s most important innovation but novel construction, heating and ventilation systems were also employed.

-In 2002 Wandsworth council took back control of the estate from the residents’ management organization, following its declaration of insolvency.
+In 2002 Wandsworth council took back control of the estate from the residents’ management organisation, following its declaration of insolvency.
 This brought to an end the largest such venture in the UK, which had been overwhelmingly supported in a ballot of tenants three years earlier.

 The Alton estate has an ethnically diverse population, speaking Croatian, French, Portuguese and several African languages.
 The estate is now a conservation area and most of the buildings also have listed status.